 Staying Connected with Your College Student

-Nov 23, 2024 | Blog
+Nov 23, 2024 | Blog, Parents

 The transition to college can be an emotional shift for parents and students alike.
 While students are on a journey toward independence, parents often feel left behind, unsure of how to maintain the same level of closeness as before.
 Staying connected with your college student is possible, but it requires a thoughtful approach that respects your student’s need for autonomy while fostering meaningful relationships.
 Here are actionable strategies to help parents bridge the gap and nurture their bond during this transformative time.